aragon/hack/docs/js-ref-app.md

 ### external

 Creates a handle to interact with an external contract (i.e. a contract that is **not** your app's smart contract, such as a token).
-Though, sending transactions to these external contracts is not yet supported as some additional security and disclosure enhancements in the signing panel are required.
+Sending transactions to these external contracts is not yet supported as additional security and disclosure enhancements are required in frontend clients (this is quite a large attack vector for malicious applications to invoke dangerous functionality).

 #### Parameters